popgendad/libpbwt/README.md

 int pbwt_push(pbwt_t *b, const char *new_sid, const char *new_reg, const char *h1, const char *h2)
 ```

 The `pbwt_push()` function adds two query sequences to the `pbwt_t` data structure pointed to by `b` and reconstructs the prefix and divergence arrays.
 In addition to a pointer to the `pbwt_t` data structure to be augmented, the function takes arguments that include a pointer to the new sample identifier `new_sid`, a pointer to the new sample region `new_reg` (which can be `NULL`), a pointer to the first binary haplotype array `h1` and the second haplotype array `h2`.
+The function will return 0 on success and -1 on error.

 #### pbwt_pull()